If you love baseball and softball, how cool would it be to have your own baseball batting cage?

 Inflatable Batting Cage

-This is a brand new inflatable model of batting cage that can be made in different colors and comes in a 10′ x 10′ x 20′ size.
-You can double the size and order a 40′ long cage too.
-This batting cage is portable and blows up in 10 minutes, and it fits in a car trunk.
+This is a brand new inflatable model of batting cage that can be made in different colors and comes in a 40′ x 12′ x 10′ size.
+I don’t know much about this type of batting cage but it sure looks cool.
+There are some used ones available as well.
 This is just one of the many inflatable batting cages for sale.
 Awesome!